Syllepte rogationis

 Syllepte rogationis is a moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Mozambique.

-The forewings are yellowish white, the costal area to the postmedial line, the inner margin (except towards base) and the terminal area red-brown.
+The forewings are yellowish white, the costal area to the postmedial line, the inner margin (except towards the base), and the terminal area red-brown.
 There is a diffused incurved red-brown subbasal line and the antemedial line is red-brown, oblique to the median nervure.
 There is a red-brown spot in the middle of the cell and a discoidal bar.
 The median nervure towards the extremity and a patch beyond the lower angle of the cell are red-brown, as is the postmedial line.
 This line is excurved between veins 5 and 2, then retracted to the lower angle of the cell and excurved to the inner margin.
 The inner edge of the red-brown terminal area is waved, excurved between veins 5 and 2, then expanding into a patch confluent with the postmedial line.
-The hindwings are yellowish white with an oblique brown discoidal bar.
+The hindwings are yellowish-white with an oblique brown discoidal bar.
 The veins beyond the lower angle of the cell are streaked with brown and the postmedial line is rather diffused red-brown, excurved between veins 5 and 2, then retracted to below the angle of the cell and ending above the inner margin.
-The terminal area is red-brown, its inner edge waved and excurved between veins 5 and 2.
+The terminal area is red-brown, and its inner edge waved and excurved between veins 5 and 2.